bitwarden/help/_articles/importing/import-data.md

 [{% icon fa-download %} Download example](/files/bitwarden_export_org.csv)

-When importing from this format, select the **bitwarden (csv)** file format option from the dropdown menu.
+When importing from this format, select the **Bitwarden (csv)** file format option from the dropdown menu.